City Gardens, Beer Gardens and the Sound of the Isar

 Exploring Glockenbachviertel

-Pedaling through the flower-decorated Gärtnerplatz with its neoclassical theater is the perfect way to conquer Glockenbachviertel by bike.
+Pedaling through the flower-decorated Gärtnerplatz with its neoclassical theater is the perfect way to conquer Glockenbach neighbourhood by bike.

-Those in a shopping mood will find plenty to explore around Gärtnerplatz itself, at Wortwahl Buchkultur, the tiny jewelry store Jewelberry, the antiques store Palma Kunkel and the interior design store HAY on Reichenbachstraße.
+Those in a shopping mood will find plenty to explore here - for example at Wortwahl Buchkultur, the tiny antiques store Palma Kunkel or the interior design store HAY, which we know from Copenhagen.

 We also stop at Studio 163, a small Munich label, for the most beautiful airy skirts - well worth the visit.